ErinDar/aererbnb/API-Docs.md

     ```json
     {
       "message": "Validation error",
       "statusCode": 400,
       "errors": {
         "review": "Review text is required",
-            "stars": "Stars must be an integer from 1 to 5"
+        "stars": "Stars must be an integer from 1 to 5",
       }
     }
     ```

-* Response (Couldn't find a review with the specified id)
+* Error response: Couldn't find a Review with the specified id
   * Status Code: 404
   * Headers:
     * Content-Type: application/json